 Brooks Air Force Base was the first center for manned space travel prior to 1961 when congress passed a bill to move it to Clear Lake, Texas.

 WHO WE ARE

-San Antonio has long been the birthplace of technological innovation yet has never had a dedicated science or technology museum to support and pay tribute to the community.
-We need your help to change that fact, to tell San Antonio’s story of leading innovation, and inspire the next generation in careers in Science, Technology, Engineering and Mathematics.
+San Antonio has long been the birthplace of technological innovation, yet until now has never had a dedicated science or technology museum to support and pay tribute to the community.
+We need your help to continue to tell San Antonio’s story of leading innovation and inspire the next generation in careers in Science, Technology, Engineering and Mathematics.